Manage and share ReSharper settings

 You can export a specific subset of settings from any setting layer to a new settings file.
 This file can be then used on another instance of ReSharper to apply these settings.

-Exporting settings from a specific setting layer
+Export settings from a setting layer to file

 In the Settings Layers dialog, select a setting layer from which settings should be exported.